 Before long, you’ll have a digital investment portfolio that will be the envy of the town.

 There are many different types of Digital Real Estate.
 In fact, your property can come in many forms.
 Here are just a few type of digital investments:

-In a way, digital real estate isn’t much different from traditional real estate in that you can sell your digital real estate asset for a quick decent profit after you let the value appreciate.
+In a way, digital real estate isn’t much different than traditional real estate because you can sell your digital asset (aka the real estate) for a quick decent profit after you let the value appreciate.